Vlad the impressor – how an old friend became a thorn in Putin’s side | Tom Peck

+Vlad the impressor – how an old friend became a constant thorn in Putin’s side

+Russian opposition activist Vladimir Kara-Murza has been sentenced to 25 years in prison – his cause is our cause and he should be regarded as one of our own

-On Monday 17 April, the Russian opposition activist Vladimir Kara-Murza will be sentenced for breaking Putin’s “misinformation” laws, laws introduced after his invasion of Ukraine, an act which Putin himself has all but given up pretending is anything other than a war.
+Russian opposition activist Vladimir Kara-Murza has been sentenced to 25 years in prison for breaking Putin’s “misinformation” laws, laws introduced after his invasion of Ukraine, an act which Putin himself has all but given up pretending is anything other than a war.

 So absurd is the level of misinformation required to maintain the lies about Ukraine that Putin has, on several occasions, almost broken his own laws himself.